-Apparently, GMAT sentence correction accounts for ~40% of questions on the GMAT Exam Verbal Section.
+GMAT sentence correction accounts for ~40% of GMAT Exam Verbal Section questions.
 So, expect anywhere between 12-14 questions pertaining to sentence correction.
-From what I have explored till now, this has turned out to be a real challenge.
-GMAT Modifiers blog deals with understanding modifiers in detail along the lines of where to use them and how to use them.
-This will help in identifying modifier related errors easily.
+From what I have explored till now, this has become a real challenge.
+GMAT Modifiers blog deals with understanding modifiers in detail along the lines of where and how to use them.
+This will help in identifying modifier-related errors quickly.

-Like the pronoun, the modifier needs to exist in pair with the modified entity.
-This basically means the rules of the logical relationship between a modifier and a modified entity is necessary.
+Like the pronoun, the modifier must exist in pairs with the modified entity.
+This means the rules of the logical relationship between a modifier and a modified entity are necessary.
 A modifier needs a specific modified entity.
 And the relationship should not be ambiguous.
-This is one of the major errors possible.
+This is one of the most significant errors possible.

-There are broadly 3 types of modifiers.
+There are broadly three types of modifiers.
 They modify the nouns, verbs and both nouns and verbs.
-GMAT modifiers questions require an accurate usage of the below concept.
+GMAT modifiers questions require proper usage of the below concept.

 - Prepositional Phrases: Start with prepositions and end with nouns.
 These can modify either the nouns or the verbs.